conterra/reactivity/packages/reactivity-core/README.md

 # @conterra/reactivity-core

-> UI framework independent reactivity library with support for all kinds of values
+UI framework independent reactivity library with support for all kinds of values.

+Click here to visit the [rendered API Documentation](https://conterra.github.io/reactivity/latest/).

 ## Quick Example